 and the Norwegian INCF Node we are setting up a web site for

 the validation of spike sorting methods.
-This site will
+This site provides benchmark datasets and automatically

 to benchmark their spike sorting methods.

 G-Node runs and supports different training activities in Neuroinformatics, such as